anthonylangsworth/OrderBot/doc/Development.md

     2.  `Success` for successful changes or actions.
 These are audited by default and logged as Information.
     3.  `Error` for unnecessful changes or actions.
 These are logged as Warnings.
 The error message is in three parts: what, why and a fix.
 This encourages better error messages and separates the loggable portion (why).
     4.  `Exception` for unhandled or unknown exceptions.
 These are logged as Errors.
+5. The `Result` objec also does some house keeping like calling `DeferAsync` early to ensure long-running commands do not time out.
 4. Auditing is usually handled through the `Result` object but you can still audit directly using `AuditLogger`.
 5. Logging is usually handled also through the `Result` object but you can still audit directly using `Logger`.
 6. Use `TransactionScope.Complete()` as the last statement to save any database work.